-1.2 Changes to the document since consultation
+1.2 Changes to the document since consultation ommenting on this Document

 A draft of this document was published for extensive public consultation over the summer of 2017.
-The consultation closed on 22nd September and a significant number of representations were received during the period.
+The consultation closed on 22nd September and a significant number of representations were received during the Formatted: Superscript period.
 These representations have all been analysed and a considerable number of changes to this document have been made in response.
-Details of the representations made and responses to them can be seen at:
+Details of the representations made and responses to them can be seen at For information details of the representations made and responses to them can be seen at: